R-International/SKSG/README.md

 # SKSG
-App for Pary to God and Deveotion towards God's Paryer
+App for Pray to God and Deveotion towards God's Prayer